 - Managing your self control.
 With the holidays upon us, it’s a perfect time to break your consumer habits (and a bad time to break the bank).
 It’s also the time I learnt the best and the hardest lessons about temptations.
 All the new gadgets, toys, shoes, that were there the whole year, but you’ve only just noticed them, because you “had to” go there to buy so-and-so a gift.
 What to do?
 What to do?

 - Leave your cash, cards and wallet at home.
 Before you click away, I’m not saying to be a grinch this Christmas.
 Just to be spend-conscious.
 But if you’re heavy in debt, it’ll be a real testament to your self control.
 Leave everything.
 Bring only your licence and a full tank of gas, if you’re driving and maybe your phone and health card, in case of an emergency.
 And some family and friends to tag along with.
 At this point it’s probably a good time to break it to your kids (to avoid an in-store meltdown), that you’re just going to the mall for fun; not buying any toys.
 You can promise them an ice-cream cone (or insert other bribe here) when they get home… Yeah, you can tell I’m not very good at this.
+My little one’s just over a year old, but you get my point!

 - Go window shopping.
 Walk around the mall, see it as a leisurely stroll.
 We’re not shopping today.
 You can touch, but you can’t buy.
 You’re just “researching” today.
 Go into all the stores you would normally go into, look at the new gadgets.
 This might seem like torture at first, but it’s all about self-discipline.
 It took a while, but now I can easily browse the electronics section without even batting an eye.
 If there’s something I really want.
 I go home, think about it and if I still want it, days later, then I plan to buy it.
 You may think it’s a last minute deal, but chances are if you do your research, you can find just about anything cheaper, somewhere else.
 Or just avoid the stores you go to altogether, but enjoy your visit to the mall, with your family, friends or whoever you decide to bring along.
 You don’t have to buy something to have a good time.
 Pack a snack (just as you would normally do for the kids) and a coffee.
 And skip the Frappuccinos.